 An Issues Paper (PDF, 1.63 MB) | (DOCX, 1.77 MB) was made available to assist with further input.
 The review does not propose to publish input received.
 However, e-mails will be part of the public record and will be subject to both the Public Records Act 2002 and the Right to Information Act 2009.

-The Queensland Government has acknowledged the A Fair and Responsive Public Service for All report and expressly approved the establishment of the Queensland Governance Council and the appointment of a Special Commissioner for Equity and Diversity.
-The remaining recommendations have been placed with the Public Sector Reform Office, in conjunction with the Queensland Governance Council and the Joint Advisory Committee to assess proposed legislative and policy changes.
+The Queensland Government has acknowledged the A Fair and Responsive Public Service for All report and expressly approved the establishment of the Queensland Governance Council (Recommendations 17 and 18) and the appointment of a Special Commissioner for Equity and Diversity (Recommendation 27).
+The remaining recommendations were placed with the Public Sector Reform Office, in conjunction with the Queensland Governance Council and the Joint Advisory Committee to assess proposed legislative and policy changes.

 For all enquiries, please contact the Public Sector Reform Office at firstname.lastname@example.org.